yashwanth170/-pokala_yashwanth_2_002769438/README.md

 Additionally, the following features were implemented:

-- Extensive use of Object-Oriented Design (OOD) principles for a robust codebase.
+- Extensive use of Object-Oriented Design (OOD) principles.
 - User data management (CRUD operations) to maintain and update user information.
 - UI & UX considerations were integrated to enhance the user experience.
 - Data validation mechanisms were implemented to ensure data integrity and reliability.